Faculty Affairs Directory

 Senior Program Manager | freitast@vcu.edu

-Tiffany Freitas works on programming for new and current department chairs, associate professors and non-tenure track faculty, as well as the mentoring program for assistant and associate professors.
-Additionally, she supports communications for the office through her work on the website and the newsletter in an effort to increase engagement with faculty across the university.
+Tiffany Freitas works closely with the Assistant Vice Provosts and Program Specialist to manage the coordination of programming for faculty, which includes orientations, the VCU Faculty Mentoring Program, conferences and other professional development series.
+Additionally, she supports communications for the office through her work on the website, the monthly newsletter, and program-related outreach in an effort to increase engagement with faculty across the university.
 Her passions include supporting faculty, fostering an environment that empowers her colleagues, work/life balance and wellness, streamlining processes, as well as sharing her institutional knowledge from serving as staff at VCU since 2013.
 She received her B.A. in English from VCU in 2011 and has been working in higher education since her graduation.

 Rosalyn (Roz) Hobson Hargraves, Ph.D.